AsteRons/Shop/README.md

 # Shop
-Ceation of an online store for customer service using Java, Spring, Hibernate combined with MySQL client data.
+Creation of an online store for customer service using Java, Spring, Hibernate combined with MySQL client data.